45 Best Small Towns for Winter Travel

 Some towns embrace winter so well that we wanted to highlight them in a handy travel guide for future ski trips.
-Focusing on small towns with about 10,000 people or fewer (perfect for social distancing!), these towns are filled with tons of charm.
+Focusing on small ski towns with about 10,000 people or fewer (perfect for social distancing!), these destinations are filled with tons of charm.
 These communities celebrate winter with festivals and events as well as a host of fun things to do outdoors.

 When you are nestled between two of New England's underrated ski resorts, Mad River Glen and Sugarbush, this lesser-visited Vermont mountain town means you can have more runs without long lift waits during the day.

 When the evening comes, the town's great restaurants, pubs and distilleries provide for aprés-ski activities that will leave you with the warm and fuzzies.